-It was declared ready for operations in January and will soon set sail, travelling more than 20,00 nautical miles from the Mediterranean to the Red Sea, from the Gulf of Aden to the Arabian Sea, and from the Indian Ocean to the Philippine Sea, and more.
+It was declared ready for operations in January and will travel more than 26,000 nautical miles from the Mediterranean to the Red Sea, from the Gulf of Aden to the Arabian Sea, and from the Indian Ocean to the Philippine Sea, and more.

-Nine ships are deploying, including HMS Queen Elizabeth, the Royal Navy's fleet flagship, which will lead it.
+A number of sea vessels have deployed, including HMS Queen Elizabeth, the Royal Navy's fleet flagship, which is leading it.

 HMS Defender recently began intensive training ahead of the group's spring deployment.

 A Royal Navy Astute-class submarine will also be deployed in support.

 While the Carrier Strike Group has a British core, two NATO allies are supporting the deployment.